 During the exercise, aircraft in PACIFIC IRON trained for Offensive Counter Air (OCA), Defensive Counter Air (DCA), and Basic Fighter Maneuvers (BFM).
 The training itself wasn’t different from what the pilots train for elsewhere.
 Apart from the fact that it was made up of an equal number of 5th generation and 4th generation aircraft on an island far from their home bases.
 The Air Force also worked with the Navy and Marine Corps.
 Both services contributed fighter and electronic attack aircraft to the exercise.
 The Marine Corps directed the large force engagements that took place during the exercise using their AN/TPS-80 G/ATOR radar.

 One of the major differences between PACIFIC IRON and most other ACE exercises done so far is the distance and number of 5th generation aircraft involved.
 This exercise showcased the PACAF’s ability to truly take the ACE concept to a higher level than previously demonstrated.
 Employing 5th generation aircraft close to their home bases for a limited amount of time is a task the Air Force has demonstrated multiple times before.
-But taking 26 5th generation aircraft 3,000 miles away from their home bases and conducting realistic training on an island for a long period of time is something that hasn’t been done before.
+But taking 26 5th generation aircraft 3,000 miles away from their home bases and conducting realistic training on an island for a long period is something that hasn’t been done before.
 This exercise involved many logistics challenges, such as sustaining a large and varied force far from their home bases, which the Air Force showed it can overcome.

 The changing dynamics of the Indo-Pacific region have forced all of the services within the U.S. military to adapt and create various concepts for the survival of their respective forces.
-The ACE concept, alongside others such as (Expeditionary Advanced Base Operations) EABO, is an extremely innovative concept.
+The ACE concept, alongside others such as (Expeditionary Advanced Base Operations) EABO, is extremely innovative.
 It tries to address the challenges that the U.S. Air Force faces today and will face in the future.
 It will keep on growing and strengthening, as it is practiced more, again and again, many of the challenges associated with it will be mitigated and its core tenets strengthened.